mtracy/News-Aggregation/README.md

 {RSS URL}|{Publishing Site (for example, NBC}|{Subject content of the RSS (e.g. "general news" or "technology"}|{the desired rate at which you want to check the RSS feed in seconds}
 ```

+Another thing to note is that the runner spawns independent python processes for each of the rss feeds that you are listening to.
+This should be improved in the future, but for now you need to make a note of which processes you start so that you can kill them after the initializes all of them.

 # Database Scheme

 The database that is created has the following schema